Effective bounds on differences of singular moduli that are S-units: Proof of Theorem

 \section{Proof of Theorem \ref{main theorem j-j0}}

-The sole scope of this section is to present the proof of Theorem \ref{main theorem j-j0}.
-At the end of this proof, we will point at the precise estimates that can be used to prove Theorem \ref{main theorem j+3375} and similar results.
+The main scope of this section is to present the proof of Theorem \ref{main theorem j-j0}.
+At the end of this proof, we will point at the precise estimates that can be used to prove Theorem \ref{main theorem j+3375} and similar results, and we will provide a proof of the fact (stated in the introduction) that the extension $\mathbb{Q} \subseteq \mathbb{Q}(j_0)$ can be Galois for at most a finite number of singular moduli $j_0$.
 Before starting, let us recall some notation already used in the introduction.
 For a number field $K$ we denote by $\mathcal{M}_K$ the set of all places of $K$ and by $\mathcal{M}^{\infty}_K \subseteq \mathcal{M}_K$ the subset of all the infinite ones.
-For every $w \in \mathcal{M}_K \setminus \mathcal{M}^{\infty}_K$ we indicate by $|\cdot |_w$ the absolute value in the class of $w$ normalized as follows: if $\mathfrak{p}_w$ denotes the prime ideal corresponding to $v$ and $p_w$ is the rational prime lying below $\mathfrak{p}_w$, then
+For every $w \in \mathcal{M}_K \setminus \mathcal{M}^{\infty}_K$ we indicate by $|\cdot |_w$ the absolute value in the class of $w$ normalized as follows: if $\mathfrak{p}_w$ denotes the prime ideal corresponding to $w$ and $p_w$ is the rational prime lying below $\mathfrak{p}_w$, then

-for all $x \in K$, where $v_{\mathfrak{p}_w}(x)$ is the exponent with which the prime $\mathfrak{p}_w$ appears in the factorization of $x$, and $e_w$ is the ramification index of $\mathfrak{p}_w$ over $p_w$.
+for all $x \in K\setminus \{ 0 \}$, where $v_{\mathfrak{p}_w}(x)$ is the exponent with which the prime $\mathfrak{p}_w$ appears in the factorization of $x$, and $e_w$ is the ramification index of $\mathfrak{p}_w$ over $p_w$.

 \begin{proof}[Proof of Theorem \ref{main theorem j-j0}]

 Let $(j_0,S)$ be a nice $\Delta_0$-pair with $\Delta_0 < -4$ and $\#S \leq 2$.
 We can assume without loss of generality that $\#S=2$, since if $S$ contains fewer than two elements the statement of the theorem becomes weaker.
 Hence we can write $S=\{\ell_1, \ell_2 \}$ with $\ell_1, \ell_2 \in \mathbb{N}$ two distinct primes.